 Vinyl Pool Cons

-- Liners must be replaced every 5 to 10 years on average
+- Liners must be replaced every 10 years on average

 - Slightly higher lifetime costs than fiberglass swimming pools